 MAC address Hardware address of the base station.
 With this address the device is uniquely identified within the LAN.

 Base station Name of the base station.

-DM Name Name of DECT ma mager the base station belongs to.
-Cluster Number of the clu ister to which the base is assigned.
+DM Name Name of DECT manager the base station belongs to.

+Cluster Number of the cluster to which the base is assigned.

 Sync Level Synchronisation level within the sync hierarchy.

-A base station that is defined as redundancy sync master is automatically to sync level $2 \rightarrow 1$ to indicate that level 2 is able to become level 1.
-LAN Master The base station a acting as LAN master is marked by a 🗸.
+LAN Master The base station acting as LAN master is marked by a .

 Sync Slave Indicates if the base station is synchronised via DECT or via LAN.
 For the Sync master there is no entry in this column.
-Status Synchronization s tatus of the base station: Offline Deactivated No sync Sync Sync overload Not available Available but not activated Activated but not synchronised Activated and synchronised, Synchronised but DECT overload Reference Sync reference: Sync type, DECT manager or RFPI, cluster Sync type: 1 no Sync Slave function, running free D DECT slave within cluster: name of cluster in Reference column D → DECT slave running inter DM synchronisation rule Best DECT base of DM: name of DM in Reference column L LAN slave within cluster: name of internal DM in Refer ence column L→ LAN slave running external/inter DM synchronisation rule LAN Master of DM xy: name of external DM in Refer- ence column

-R 🛶

-DECT slave running external RFPI synchronisation rule: RFPI in Reference column
+Status Synchronization status of the base station:

+0 Offline Not available

+Deactivated

+No Sync

+Sync

+Activated but not synchronised

+Sync

+Activated and synchronised,

+Sync Overload

+Synchronised but DECT overload